DYCI2/Dicy2/README.md

 # DYCI2_library

 This library integrates the results of the [DYCI2 project](http://repmus.ircam.fr/dyci2/home).
-It contains a collection of tools for human-machine co-improvisation shaping a next-generation software with regard to [OMax](https://github.com/DYCI2/OMax4).
+It contains a collection of generative agents and tools for smart composition and human-machine co-improvisation shaping a next-generation software with regard to [OMax](https://github.com/DYCI2/OMax4).

 A conference paper about the library can be downloaded [here](https://hal.archives-ouvertes.fr/hal-01583089/document).